TheUnicat/chessGPT/README.md

 capture hanging pieces!
 It suffers from significant overfitting problems in the early game and will often make mistakes if confronted with offbeat opening lines.
 Generating trajectories is a two-step process.
 The model first "self-prompts" the returns-to-go (i.e. moves until game end) from the current state and a condition of victory.
 The reward is then combined with the last n board & move encodings (default 3) to generate the next action.

+TODOs:

+-Bundle cleanser_chess.py sanitization functions into one function

+-Edit training script to be compatible with torch.compile and PyTorch Nightly

+-Allow command line arguments for context length and temperature when sampling

+-Build v2 with pretraining on a corpus of randomly-generated chess games followed by finetuning on expert games

+-Write function for evaluating against stockfish